 1. Find a Beverage Co-Packer

-Before launching your drink startup, consider choosing a manufacturing partner.
+Before launching your drink startup, consider choosing a beverage manufacturer.
 While it can be challenging to find a co-packer that can make your product to your specifications, budget and scale, we can help.

-At BevSource, we can provide access to the largest co-packer network in North America to help guide you through this process.
-Strategic brands leverage our expertise and relationships to meet your requirements and provide top-quality products consumers will purchase and enjoy.
+At BevSource, we can provide access to the largest co-packer network in North America to help guide you through the manufacturing process.
+Strategic brands leverage our expertise and relationships to meet your production needs and provide top-quality products consumers will purchase and enjoy.

 Partnering with BevSource can be extremely helpful in producing and delivering your products.
 We'll help you ensure the quality, consistency and efficiency you desire as you scale your beverage, ensuring your product deliveries are on time, on budget and in compliance.
 We can even provide scheduling and on-site management to supervise product runs.

 Whether you're planning to distribute your beverage yourself or seek larger deals, it's crucial to consider your options and their associated costs.

 Distributing products on your own may seem easier at first, but you'll need to factor in the cost of gas, mileage, staff, vehicle maintenance and insurance.
 It's also crucial to remember that the three-tier system mandates using distributors for alcoholic beverages.